Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

 \subsubsection{\Curve\ Cross-Attention}

-Polyline representations with equidistant points often lack flexibility and precision~\cite{pivotnet, rastermap}.
-To overcome this limitation, we adopt a compact and flexible \bzr curve formulation, representing each lane as a third-degree \bzr curve defined by four control points.
-However, two challenges arise: 1) the sparsity of control points limits feature aggregation; 2) intermediate control points do not lie on the curve (green points in the right side of~\cref{fig:lane_decoder}).
+Polyline representations with fixed spacing are inflexible~\cite{pivotnet,rastermap}.
+We instead adopt a compact cubic \bzr representation with four control points.
+However, two challenges arise: 1) the sparsity of control points limits feature aggregation; 2) intermediate control points may be misaligned with the underlying curve~\cref{fig:lane_decoder}(b).

-To address these issues, instead of relying solely on sparse control points as reference points in deformable attention like TopoDBA~\cite{kalfaoglu2024topobda}, we sample $K$ points along the \bzr curve, which serves as reference points for feature aggregation (\cref{fig:lane_decoder} right side).
-Furthermore, to capture long-range intra-lane dependencies, we employ a shared lane query to integrally generate offsets and weights for these $K$ reference points.
-This design enables each reference point to be updated under global lane information, enhancing lane representation learning through iterative updates.
+To address these issues, instead of relying solely on sparse control points as reference points in deformable attention as in TopoDBA~\cite{kalfaoglu2024topobda}, we sample $K$ points along the \bzr curve, which serves as reference points for feature aggregation (\cref{fig:lane_decoder} (b)).
+Furthermore, to capture long-range intra-lane dependencies, we employ a shared lane query to integrally generate offsets and weights for all sampled $K$ points.
+This design enables contextual information flow holistically within each lane.